joominchoi/workforce_techtest/README.md

 #### 5. Overnight shifts (medium)
 When creating a shift, if the finish time of a shift is earlier than the start time, the shift should be considered overnight.
 For example, if the start time is 7:30pm and the finish time is 1:30am, then it is an overnight shift that goes for 6 hours.

+#### 9. Functional or Unit tests
+Adding tests is a good idea.
+We don't mandate that you write any for this challenge, but feel free to go ahead and write some tests for your code.